ZeeCoder/container-query/docs/css-preprocessors.md

-# Compatibility with Other CSS Preprocessors
+# CSS Preprocessors

-From the examples above, you can see that I recommend using PostCSS.
-However, other css preprocessors would work too, as long as they support custom at-rules.
+From the examples above, you can guess that I recommend using PostCSS.
+However, other css preprocessors would work too, so long as they support custom at-rules.

 ## SASS